(253) 544-4032

 Regular cleaning can prevent excessive dirt and stains, reducing the likelihood of disputes over carpet cleaning charges.

 Understanding your rights and responsibilities as a tenant can help you avoid unexpected charges and disputes.
-It’s recommended that you always read your rental agreement carefully.
-Your landlord can only charge for damage to your carpets, not wear and tear.
+We recommend that you always read your rental agreement carefully.
+Remember, your landlord can only charge for damage to your carpets, not wear and tear.

 At HammondKnoll, we understand the importance of a clean and well-maintained home.
-With our expertise, attention to detail, and problem-solving skills, we provide exceptional cleaning and restoration services.
+With our expertise, attention to detail, and commitment to quality, we provide exceptional cleaning and restoration services.
 We value your time and strive to ensure that our service meets your standards.
-We provide expert carpet cleaning services from Puyallup to Tacoma and all the way up to Seattle.
+We provide expert carpet cleaning services from Puyallup to Tacoma to Seattle.
 For more information or to schedule a service, don’t hesitate to contact us.